Why Saying Goodbye is Complicated

 When my daughter moved to Austin it was a hard transition.
 The month before we had spent a lot of time together.
 I loved every moment of it.
 One night we watched an old movie that she loved when she was a child.
 We watched it in her bed and had our bowl of popcorn.
 Both of us knew that she was revisiting the safety of her childhood and getting ready to take her bold next step into adulthood.

 The day she left for Austin I had two major meltdowns.
 It felt like a death.
 It felt like my heart was breaking.
 It felt wrong.

 And then it felt right.
 It was the right move for my daughter and I knew it would be good for me.
 I was excited for her and I was excited for me.
 I was sad and I was relieved.
 I thought, “She is only 3 hours away.
 It’s not the end of our relationship.
 It’s not like I’m never going to see her or that our relationship is over.”
 (The unruly committee was in session.)

-I told one of my dearest friends Sue that when I said goodbye to my daughter I felt like a “wimp.”
+I told one of my dearest friends, Sue, that when I said goodbye to my daughter I felt like a “wimp.”
 She replied, “Separation is hard.
 Imagine what it would mean if you didn’t miss her at all.”
 She’s right.
 My daughter is one of my most favorite human beings on this planet.
-Of course I’d miss her.
+Of course, I’d miss her.
 I knew Sue could relate.
-Her teenage daughter was across the country and it been awhile since she had seen her daughter.
+Her teenage daughter was across the country and it had been a while since she had seen her daughter.
 Sue told me, “I miss her to my bones.”
 I can so relate.

 3 Reasons Why Saying Goodbye To Your Daughter Is Complicated.